initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 - **Register each feature state separately -**

-  Feature states are similar to root states but they represent the state of specific features of an application.
-Typically, each feature should be contained in its own module.
-The root state is a large object and feature states register as additional keys and Objects in that object.
+  Feature states are similar to root states but they represent the state of  a specific features of an application.
+Typically, each feature should be registed in its own module.

   ```typescript
   StoreModule.forFeature({ profile: profileFeatureReducer })
   ```

-        I have created an example for [registering the feature states]() in their own module.

 ## NgRx Selectors -